aaronparker/aaronparker.github.io/_posts/2012-07-26-mailbag-pre-caching-app-v-4-6-packages-on-laptops-using-appsense-environment-manager-8.md

 On Error Goto 0
 End Function[/code]

 Add this to a **Reusable Condition** (or even an inline condition if you&#8217;d like) that includes this code as a Custom Condition.
-Make sure to set the Custom Condition **Type** to VBscript and enable &#8216;Evaluate Once Per Session&#8217; and &#8216;Run As System User&#8217;.
+Make sure to set the Custom Condition **Type** to VBscript and enable 'Evaluate Once Per Session&#8217; and 'Run As System User&#8217;.

 Next up, you may want determine whether the client can contact the streaming source (what ever that is - App-V Management Server, App-V Streaming Server, HTTP or even a UNC path).
 You could use native **Computer IP Address** condition and make the assumption that the remote host is available because the client is located in a known network, or [ping the remote host using PowerShell](http://blogs.technet.com/b/heyscriptingguy/archive/2012/02/24/use-powershell-to-test-connectivity-on-remote-servers.aspx) in a **Custom Condition**.
 Alternatively an Active Directory Site Membership might suffice, however this may require listing all of your AD sites which isn&#8217;t ideal.

 For a Computer IP Address condition, choose Condition / Computer / Computer IP Address and configure the required IP range.
-Ensure that &#8216;Evaluate Once Per Session&#8217; is **disabled** - because the client IP address may change during a single session.
+Ensure that 'Evaluate Once Per Session&#8217; is **disabled** - because the client IP address may change during a single session.
 Repeat this for multiple IP ranges.

-To use a PowerShell script instead, create a Custom Condition, set the **Type** to PowerShell, _disable_ &#8216;Evaluate Once Per Session&#8217; and set &#8216;Run As System User&#8217;.
+To use a PowerShell script instead, create a Custom Condition, set the **Type** to PowerShell, _disable_ 'Evaluate Once Per Session&#8217; and set 'Run As System User&#8217;.

 [code language=&#8221;ps&#8221;]$servers = "appv1.domain.local"
 If (!(Test-Connection -Cn $server -BufferSize 16 -Count 1 -ea 0 -quiet))